The seat you choose impacts your perception of others (and vice versa). Choose wisely.

 Think of yourself as the camera when you sit in a conference room for a meeting.
 Are you the leader of the meeting?
 Are you in a power struggle with one of the other meeting members?

 Where you sit and how well others can see you may impact the influence they perceive you to have.
-People in your direct field of view, with whom you’re able to make eye contact, will play a larger role in your memories of the meeting as well as in your perceptions of who was an active participant.
-Conversely, those who can see you clearly will find you to have more influence or to be more active than others they cannot see as clearly.
+People in your direct field of view will play a larger role in your memories of the meeting.
+Who you remember actively participating in the meeting may be influenced by who you are able to make eye contact with.
+Similarly, those who can see you clearly during a meeting will remember you more clearly.

 HERE ARE SIX THINGS TO TRY IN YOUR OWN LIFE:

-- If there’s a person who you want to make sure knows you’re present at a meeting, sit across from her or next to her, in her direct view.
+- Sit in the direct view of a person you want to make sure remembers your presence at the meeting.
+Good positions would be across from her or next to her.

-- If you want to be seen as influential to the entire group, sit at the head of the table or at a place where all members can see you.
+- To be seen as influential, sit at the head of the table or at a place where all members can see you.
 Be wary of who sits at the the other head of the table.
 Are they a friend or foe?
 They will also be in direct line of sight to the group and this could detract from the perception that YOU are the leader.
 If you want to avoid this problem, remove the chair at the other end of the table so that only one “head” exists.

 - Know that those who can’t fully see you may not hear you or absorb everything you want them to take away from the meeting.
 Note who those people are and consider following up with them after the meeting to casually reiterate points or confirm their understanding.